-- The retention policy attached to the server group will be clubbed with the backup policy that will be attached to an individual backup set.
-You can now configure backup set with different backup policy or content rule that belong to the same administrative group.
+- The retention policy attached to the server group will be combined with the backup policy attached to an individual backup set.
+You can now configure each backup set with a different backup policy or content rule that belong to the same administrative group.

-For example: If your existing backup policy name is x, and the existing retention policy name is y, then the new backup policy name will be x_y.
+For example: If your existing backup policy name is US_East_BP, and the existing retention policy name is RP, then the new backup policy name will be US_East_BP_RP.

-- Backup content will be moved out of backup policy and saved as a distinct entity called as the content rule.
+- Backup content will be moved out of the backup policy and saved as a distinct entity known as the content rule.